Riding Tips | Mountain Sledder Magazine

 We’ve all been in situations where we are going downhill and need to turn and sidehill out, or turn back uphill to avoid hazards below.
 Mastering the ability to get out of trouble by quickly getting the sled on its side and powering out of a jam can turn a sticky situation into nothing more than a forgotten few moments in your day

-Here’s how to pull off a Re-Entry.
-Jump Selection Finding the right jump for a re-entry is key.
+Riding Tip: Re-Entry with Chris Brown Jump Selection Finding the right jump for a re-entry is key.
 Ideally you want to find a jump that has a smooth run-in and a transition to a steep face.
-The more vertical the face, the more height you will get and …
+The more vertical the face, the more height you will get and the more …

 There are a few different ways to get unstuck.
 Different methods work under different circumstances.
 Maybe you’re stuck going uphill.
 Or in a creek bottom, or up against a tree.
 You might even get stuck on the flats on a super deep day!